 Chained smart contracts – when smart contract execution is dependent on other smart contract execution, then execution will not continue/commence until the required number of nodes are back online.

-Ledger Time SynchronisationSynchronization
+Ledger Time Synchronization

 Like all distributed systems, PDL nodes are distributed across several time zones and don’t have solitary clock.
 This may have several aspects such as local clock of the machine which may or may not be synchronised with atomic clock resulting in inconsistent timestamp.
 Furthermore, time zone needs to be included to compare with the universal time used for governance timing, including other constraints such as daylight saving.